 Second annual Rock and Roll Hall of Fame Inductee tribute on "Theme Attic" Thursday, 10AM-Noon, April 12!

-The global economy appears to be very volatile these days.
-So it seems logical for "Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, to feature songs loosely based on finance.
-Join host DJ Phil Maq on Thursday, December 1st at 10:00 AM for his clever and unusual takes on music!
+There are 17 musical acts and sidemen elected to "The Rock and Roll Hall of Fame" this year.
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will focus on songs associated with the various new members, who range from Freddie King to Don Kirshner.
+Join host DJ Phil Maq on Thursday, April 12 at 10:00 AM for his clever and unusual takes on music!